 New with the current version of APA (2020) is a student version for a title page, which also includes the course number and course name, the instructor name, and the assignment due date (in order of month, day, year with month spelled out).
-Other items to include are: the title of paper (bold, centred, and title case, located in upper half of page [approximately 3 to 4 lines down from the top of the page]), author name (with one extra double space between the paper title and author), affiliation (e.g., name of school and institution, such as the university), and the page number.
+Other items to include are: the title of paper (bold, centred, and title case, located in upper half of page), author name (with one extra double space between the paper title and author), affiliation (e.g., name of school and institution, such as the university), and the page number.
 Also, the new version of APA indicates that student papers do not require a running head, thus we advise you not to include one.
 Keep in mind the whole title page should be doubled spaced and centred.
 See Figure 9.1 for an example title page for a student paper as per APA (2020).